Gabies/FARMAX/README.md

 BetterAgricutlture
 This web app is meant to enhance the quality and quantity of agricultural prodcuts.
 The following are the major features

-1. Farmers will be able to get prediction for what to produce based on emand to avoid excess production that goes to waste.
+1. Farmers will be able to get prediction for what to produce based on demand to avoid excess production that goes to waste.
       * Balance between Demand<---->Supply.
 Export Surplus production for different regions
       * On future work might include AI to predict future updates based on previous demand analysis in relation to seasonal products.